 What are some interesting facts about Australia?
 Well, there's more than just kangaroos, koalas, and giant spiders.
 How often have you dreamt of hiking up the Uluru Rock?
-Or go on a wild safari at the Cravens Peak Reserve?
+Or go on a wild safari at the Australian Cravens Peak Reserve?
 Or spend an ethereal evening at the Sydney Opera House?

-We all have our desires of a dream Australian Trip at least once in our lives, but without knowing a thing or two about the culture of the 'Aboriginal Land’, that desired trip will surely be a bland one.
+We all have our desires of a dream Australian Trip at least once in our lives, but without knowing a thing or two about the culture of the 'Aboriginal Land', that desired Australian trip will surely be a bland one.
 So read on to know some juicy tidbits of information about this vast and prosperous country.

 Though it was initially named New Holland by the Dutch, in 1804 the explorer Matthew Flinders proposed the name Australia for this land, which was made official in 1817.